wgxcodersdc/organization/learning-resources/ruby-on-rails/study group_guide.md

 ##What if I'm a first timer that's never coded before?

-Check out our Guide to ROR - http://bit.ly/wwcrailsguide.
+Check out our Guide to ROR - http://bit.ly/wwcrailsguide that also contains information on how to learn about coding.
 Go through the recommended resources and ask lots of questions!

 ###Slack